Scania: Transport

 has 70 departures in each direction daily as of 2014.

-There are three minor airports in Sturup, Ängelholm and Kristianstad.
+There are three minor airports in Malmö, Ängelholm and Kristianstad.
 The nearby Copenhagen Airport, which is the largest international airport in the Nordic countries, also serves the province.

-Geography and environmental factors
+Geography

 Unlike some regions of Sweden, the Scanian landscape is generally not mountainous, though a few examples of uncovered cliffs can be found at Hovs Hallar, at Kullaberg, and on the island Hallands Väderö.
 With the exception of the lake-rich and densely forested northern parts (Göinge), the rolling hills in the north-west (the Bjäre and Kulla peninsulas) and the beech-wood-clad areas extending from the slopes of the horsts, a sizeable portion of Scania's terrain consists of plains.
 Its low profile and open landscape distinguish Scania from most other geographical regions of Sweden which consist mainly of waterway-rich, cool, mixed coniferous forests, boreal taiga and alpine tundra.
 The province has several lakes but there are relatively few compared to Småland, the province directly to the north.
 Stretching from the north-western to the south-eastern parts of Scania is a belt of deciduous forests following the Linderödsåsen ridge and previously marking the border between Malmöhus County and Kristianstad County.
 The much denser fir forests — typical of the greater part of Sweden — are only found in the north-eastern Göinge parts of Scania along the border with the forest-dominated province of Småland.
 While the landscape typically has a slightly sloping profile, in some places, such as north of Malmö, the terrain is almost completely flat.